JimmyChan233/CPEN321-MovieTier/documentation/Testing_And_Code_Review.md

 - **Real MongoDB Memory Server** used for database operations
 - **Mocked external services:** TMDB API, Google OAuth, Firebase Cloud Messaging, Server-Sent Events

-**Analysis:** Integration tests without mocking focus on the main success paths and real database interactions.
+**Analysis:** API tests without mocking focus on the main success paths and real database interactions.
 The unmocked tests intentionally omit error condition scenarios (database failures, external API errors, etc.) because these error scenarios are thoroughly covered in the mocked test suite.
 This separation of concerns allows:
 - Unmocked tests to verify that happy paths work correctly with real database interactions
 - Mocked tests to comprehensively verify error handling and edge cases
 - Combined suite to achieve 100% coverage of all code branches